Kunstmaan/hyperledger-fabric-network-setup/README.md

 # AWS Configuration

-In the back we are using the aws cli utility, make sure this is configured correctly by running àws configure`.
+In the back we are using the aws cli utility, make sure this is configured correctly by running `aws configure`.
 And setting the following environment variables:
    * `AWS_SECRET_ACCESS_KEY`, your aws secret key
    * `AWS_ACCESS_KEY_ID`, your aws access key id